About

 The Polar Caves took shape during the last Ice Age as the last continental glacier rolled over what is now New Hampshire's White Mountains.

 Fifty thousand years ago, a continental glacier moved southward over New Hampshire.
-As the ice sheet thawed, great blocks of granite fell from Hawk's Cliff.
-These massive granite blocks created a series of caves and passageways which you can come and explore.
+As the ice sheet thawed, great blocks of granite cleaved from Hawk's Cliff.
+These massive granite blocks created a series of caves and passageways for you to explore.
 The park's name refers to the "polar" breath that emanates from the caves even on the hottest summer day.
-Temperature differences between the air above ground and in the caves are why it's a good idea to review our suggested attire.
+Temperature differences between the air above ground and in the caves are why it's a good idea to review our FAQs.

 Polar Caves offers a welcome environment that allows you to explore at your own pace, to experience nature and plug into your inner explorer.
 Attractions include: